Man charged with murder in case of Kristin Smart, college student who disappeared in 1996

 "As a result of this evidence, a San Luis Obispo Superior Court judge signed two arrest warrants and two additional search warrants," Parkinson said.

-The father and son were arrested simultaneously in Los Angeles County and in San Luis Obispo County early Tuesday Parkinson said.
+The father and son were arrested simultaneously in Los Angeles County and in San Luis Obispo County early Tuesday, he said.

 "We have not recovered Kristin," Parkinson said, later adding that he commited to Smart's parents that "we are not going to stop until Kristin is recovered."

-Note: CORRECTION (April 13, 2021, 6:05 p.m.
-ET): A previous version of this article misstated the name of the victim in the headline.
-It is Kristin Smart, not Kristin Scott.